 Sometimes our teeth can be unpredictable.
 Even when we practice good oral health regimes, accidents can happen, from teeth getting knocked out, to random pain.
-But rest assured that whether the issue is big or small, we are here to help.

 When to Call

 If you’re not sure what is causing your discomfort, it’s always a good idea to give your dentist a call for professional emergency dental services.
 They can help you determine if a consultation is required and what, if any, treatment is needed if:

 - You’re experiencing unexplained bleeding in the mouth

 - You’re in severe pain

 - You’ve been hit in the face or mouth